 Raised by hard-working immigrant parents, Tony Cárdenas was brought up with simple ideals – that integrity and dedication were the keys to success.
 These are the qualities that he has brought to his career as a public servant, and he continues to offer that today as a United States Congressman.

 Rep. Cárdenas was first elected to the United States House of Representatives in 2013 for the 113th Congress (2013-2014) and has represented California’s 29th district since.
-Now in the 114th Congress (2015-2016), Rep. Cárdenas sits on the prestigious House Committee on Energy and Commerce, where he is fighting for hard-working American families.
+Now in the 116th Congress (2019-2020), Rep. Cárdenas sits on the prestigious House Committee on Energy and Commerce, where he is fighting for hard-working American families.
 He has worked on and authored legislation to lower prescription drug prices, protect American consumers, combat climate change, and ensure that everyone has access to affordable, quality health care.
 The Committee on Energy and Commerce is the oldest of the "authorizing" committees in the House.
-In addition to being a member of Congress’s most established committee, Rep. Cárdenas is a member of House Democratic Leadership, working with House Minority Whip Steny Hoyer as an Assistant Whip.

-While only serving in Congress for two terms, Rep. Cárdenas has committed to bringing awareness and change to the issues most important to the San Fernando Valley and its families.
-He has been recognized locally and nationally for his stance on common sense gun reform, juvenile justice, and championing solutions that will make the U.S. economy even stronger to bring better-paying jobs to the American people.
+Rep. Cárdenas is committed to bringing awareness and change to the issues most important to the San Fernando Valley and its families.
+A passionate advocate for justice, Cárdenas’s work on common-sense gun safety, immigration reform, juvenile justice, and championing solutions that will make the U.S. economy even stronger has been recognized and praised both locally and nationally.

-And when it comes to America’s youth, Rep. Cárdenas has been a steadfast champion and noted for introducing HR 5100, or the At-Risk Youth Medicaid Protection Act of 2016, during his second term in office.
-This bill, which has a companion bill in the Senate as led by Sen. Chris Murphy (CT) and Sen. Cory Booker (NJ), would ensure much-needed health and mental care coverage for youth upon reentering the community from incarceration.
+And when it comes to America’s youth, Rep. Cárdenas has been a steadfast champion.
+Cárdenas led the passage of the bipartisan At-Risk Youth Medicaid Protection Act, which he co-wrote with Virginia Republican Morgan Griffith.
+This law ensures that at-risk young people have much-needed health and mental care coverage when they reenter the community from juvenile detention centers.
 The resolution acted as an extension of his work within the bipartisan Crime Prevention and Youth Development Caucus, which he co-founded along with Rep. David Reichert of Washington during the 113th Congress.
-During the 113th Congress, Rep. Cárdenas also founded the bipartisan Congressional Student-Athlete Protection Caucus along with Rep. Charlie Dent of Pennsylvania, underscoring his dedication to fostering America’s youth through bicameral support.
+During the 113th Congress, Rep. Cárdenas also founded the bipartisan Congressional Student-Athlete Protection Caucus along with Rep. Charlie Dent of Pennsylvania, underscoring his dedication to fostering America’s youth through bipartisan support.

 Before representing California’s 29th district in Congress, Rep. Cárdenas was first elected to the California State Assembly in 1996.
 He went on to serve three terms in the assembly and was later elected to the Los Angeles City Council, in 2003.
 An engineering degree and a business background prepared him for the day-to-day duties of an elected official, while his experience allowed him to find practical and realistic solutions to difficult problems.
 Cárdenas earned his engineering degree from the University of California, Santa Barbara.
 Born in Pacoima, Rep. Cárdenas was raised with ten brothers and sisters and still resides in the San Fernando Valley with his wife, Norma, and their children.

-Having served over 20 years in public office, Rep. Tony Cárdenas made history, becoming the first Latino elected to represent the San Fernando Valley in the United States Congress.
+Having served more than 20 years in public office, Rep. Tony Cárdenas made history when he became the first Latino elected to represent the San Fernando Valley in the United States Congress.
 That very passion and love for the Valley that drove him to run for office 25 years ago fuel his work in Washington today.